Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 - Carbohydrate: 50-100 grams
   >This number, grams of non-fiber carbohydrates per day is the big decision.
 Based on this number, the calculator will determine your fat requirement based on your remaining energy intake that was not satisfied by protein and carbohydrate.

-#### A Word on Carbohydrate Requirements
+#### An Aside on Carbohydrate Requirements

-"Optimal" carbohydrate intake is currently a very controversial topic, but here is a brief discussion of thoughts at the time of this article's original publication.
+"Optimal" carbohydrate intake is currently a very controversial topic, but here is a brief discussion of my thoughts at the time of this article's original publication.

 For the vast majority of people, I think 50-100 grams of non-fiber carbohydrate per day is likely adequate.
 It's enough to allow for liberal vegetable and fruit consumption, and even *some* bread, pasta, and starches, but restrictive enough to prevent you from eating candy, processed foods, baked goods, soda, juice, and other foods with added sugar.
 For individuals with a lot of lean body mass (very muscular), athletes, highly active people, or people who prefer a primarily plant based diet heavy in root vegetables and fruits, it may be necessary to push this to 200 or 300 grams per day, or perhaps even higher in some circumstances.

 For people with very high activity levels - like endurance athletes, CrossFit athletes, or just someone with a very high level of activity throughout the day, a higher carbohydrate intake might be desirable.
 This is an individualized decision and might require some careful thought and experimentation.

+To look at carbohydrate intake from a more conceptual standpoint - the best way to determine intake for a given individual would be to look at all of their relevant characteristics, choose a number, and then test it using continuous glucose monitors and different foods, and then make adjustments over time.
+To figure this out, it's necessary to understand the nature of the metabolism of carbohydrates and how that differs from the metabolism of fats.

+On an individual level, it's necessary to assess their current metabolic health, genetic predispositions, activity level, type of activity, glycemic response to various food sources of carbohydrate, daily schedule, and then based on all of those variables, make a decision as to how much of their fuel is best taken from carbohydrates versus fat, and then which sources to use and when.
+Obviously, this is an in depth process that's not even possible to really do, but even attempting to do it is a task that I spend many hours working on for single individuals.

-#### Here are some examples of what you can eat with a daily allowance of 100 grams of carbohydrate:
+**Here are some examples of what you can eat with a daily allowance of 100 grams of carbohydrate:**

     You could have all of these foods in the following amounts:
          - 1/2 cup of white rice
          - 1 cup of blueberries